simon-brooke/milkwood-clj/doc/intro.md

         [output]
         (map write-token output))

 nothing at all was printed, and I couldn't understand why not.
-The solution is you have to wrap that **map** in a call to **dorun** to force it to evaluate.
+The solution is that you have to wrap that **map** in a call to **dorun** to force it to evaluate.

 Aside from that, writing in Clojure was a total joy.
 Being able to quickly test ideas in a **repl** ('Read Eval Print Loop') is a real benefit.
 But a clean functional language is so simple to write in, and data structures are so easy to build and walk.

 Another thing Clojure makes much easier is unit tests.
 I got bogged down in the mutual recursion part of the Java problem and unit tests would have helped me - but I didn't write them because the bureaucratic superstructure is just so heavy.
 Writing unit tests should be a matter of a moment, and in Clojure it is.

+I broke the Clojure implementation into four files/namespace:

+* **analyse.clj** read in the input and compile it into a rule tree; more or les Tokeniser and Digester in [milkwood-java][];
+* **core.clj** essentially replaces Milkwood in [milkwood-java][]; parses command line arguments and kicks off the process;
+* **synthesise.clj** compose and emit the output; broadly equivalent to Composer and Writer in [milkwood-java][];
+* **utils.clj** small utility functions.
+Among other things, contains the equivalent of Window in [milkwood-java][].

+Additionally there are two test files, one each for analyse and synthesise, containing in total seven tests with eight assertions.
+Obviously this is not full test coverage; I wrote tests to test specific functions which I was uncertain about.

 ## Conclusion

 Obviously, all Java's bureaucracy does buy you something.
 It's a *very* strongly typed language; you can't (or at least it's very hard to) just pass things around without committing to exactly what they will be at compile time.
 That means that many problems will be caught at compile time.
 By contrast, many of the functions in my Clojure implementation depend on being passed suitable values and will break at run time if the values passed do not conform.

 Also, of course, the JVM is optimised for Java.
 I've blogged quite a bit about [optimising the JVM for functional languages][]; but, in the meantime, my Java implementation executes about seven times as fast as my Clojure implementation (but I'm timing from the shell and I haven't yet instrumented how long the start up time is for Java vs Clojure).
-Also, of course, I'm not an experienced Clojure hacker and some of the things I'm doing are very inefficient.
-[Alioth's Clojure/Java figures][] suggest much less of a performance deficit.
+Also, of course, I'm not an experienced Clojure hacker and some of the things I'm doing are very inefficient; [Alioth's Clojure/Java figures][] suggest much less of a performance deficit.
 But if peformance is what critically matters to you, it seems to me that probably the performance of Java is better, and you at least need to do some further investigation.

 On the other hand, at bottom Java is fundamentally an Algol, which is to say it's fundamentally a bunch of hacks constructed around things people wanted to tell computers to do.
 It's a very developed Algol which has learned a great deal from the programming language experience over fifty years, but essentially it's just engineering.
 There's no profound underlying idea.